All3Media: History

 On 17 May 2021, it was announced that Discovery, which co-owned All3Media, would be acquiring AT&T subsidiary WarnerMedia and merging with it to form Warner Bros.
 Discovery.
-On 11 June 2021, All3Media had acquired NENT Studios UK from Nordic Entertainment Group now known as Viaplay Group.
+On 11 June 2021, All3Media acquired NENT Studios UK from Nordic Entertainment Group (now known as Viaplay Group).
 They later merged its operations with All3Media's international division.
 The Warner Bros.
 Discovery merger was completed by 8 April 2022.
-In August 2022, All3Media announced that they've merged two of their subsidiaries which were Birmingham-based production company Maverick Television and the Glasgow-based division of Objective Media Group named Objective Media Group Scotland to form a factual and factual entertainment production company within Objective Media Group named 141 Productions.
+In August 2022, All3Media announced that they had merged two of their subsidiaries, which were Birmingham-based production company Maverick Television and the Glasgow-based division of Objective Media Group named Objective Media Group Scotland, to form a factual and factual entertainment production company within Objective Media Group named 141 Productions.

 On 31 May 2023, co-owner Warner Bros.
 Discovery announced it was selling its stake to ITV plc.
-While the deal didn't reach an agreement in July 2023 with Mediawan, Banijay, and Sony remaining as potential buyers, ITV later told investors that they were "no longer actively exploring a deal but still continuing to monitor the situation".
-Banijay was reported as of August.
+While the deal didn't reach an agreement in July 2023, with Mediawan, Banijay, and Sony remaining as potential buyers, ITV later told investors that they were "no longer actively exploring a deal but still continuing to monitor the situation".
+Banijay was reported to be a potential buyer as of August.
 After the auction for All3Media began in September 2023, three frontrunners emerged in the final stages of auction the next month: Goldman Sachs, Peter Chernin's The North Road Company and Banijay, with Sony and Fremantle dropping out of contention.
-On 12 December 2023, RedBird IMI was reported to be the frontrunner, with the company in advanced talks with Warner Bros.
+On 12 December 2023, RedBird IMI, a joint venture between New York-based private equity firm RedBird Capital Partners and Abu Dhabi-based International Media Investments (IMI), was reported to be the frontrunner, with the company in advanced talks with Warner Bros.
 Discovery and Liberty Global to acquire the company for around £1 billion ($1.26 billion) in a deal that could be completed before the end of the year.
 It was also reported that Banijay had dropped out of contention the previous week, with the North Road Company and Goldman Sachs also exiting.

 On February 16, 2024, RedBird IMI confirmed that they would be acquiring All3Media from Warner Bros.
 Discovery and Liberty Global for £1.15 billion, with the deal expected to close sometime in the second or third quarter of the year, pending regulatory approval.
-On May 16, 2024, the sale was announced to have been completed, making it the single largest acquisition made by RedBird.
-RedBird IMI's CEO Jeff Zucker was made chairman of All3Media, while Jane Turton and Sara Geater remain CEO and COO of the company respectively.
+On May 16, 2024, the sale was announced to have been completed, making it the single largest acquisition made by RedBird IMI.
+RedBird IMI's CEO Jeff Zucker was made chairman of All3Media, while Jane Turton and Sara Geater would remain CEO and COO of the company respectively.

+On 4 November 2024, All3Media strengthened its scripted portfolio with the establishment of a new scripted production subsidiary named Sunburnt Penguin which would produce comedy and drama programming with former Merman co-founder and producer Clelia Mountford serving as president.

 On 23 November 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan, and Kohlberg Kravis Roberts had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets including ITV Studios and ITVX.